Updated on November 7th, 2018

 The busiest airport in New York.
 It’s located in southern Queens, 29 km away from Manhattan’s midtown.

 - The cheapest is the AirTrain ($ 5).
 Inside the Airport is free of charge, stopping at every operative terminal (numbers 1, 2, 4, 5, 7 and 8); using it can be a little confusing.
-You have to change to subway ($ 2.75) at the end of the track, Sutphin Blvd, E line (blue).
-If you go from the city to the airport, in tis station there will be people asking for your MetroCard, assuring that it can not be used for the AirTrain, which is false, it works.
-From Grand Central Station, it takes about 70 minutes to arrive.
+You have to change to subway ($ 2.75 using your MetroCard) at the end of the track, Sutphin Blvd, E line (blue).
+If you go from the city to the airport, in this station there will be people asking for your MetroCard, assuring that it can not be used for the AirTrain, which is false, it works.
+From Grand Central Station, it takes about 70 minutes.

 - Taxi: We recommend using the official taxi service of the airport; in each terminal there is a stand, they will give you a paper with the number of the assigned taxi.
-Fixed rate, although it varies depending on where is your accomodation, approximately $ 60 each way including toll (plus tips).
-Some drivers try to cheat tourists saying that the fixed rate does not apply to return to the airport from the city, which is also false.
-If that happens, it’s best to find another taxi or say you are to tell the police officer in the area of airport where taxis arrive.
+Fixed rate from the airport to the city 52 $, although it varies depending on tolls, approximately $ 60 one way (plus tips).
+Sadly, from the city to the airport is not flat rate, but metered; still it should cost more or less the same.
 It takes about 50 minutes, although it varies depending on the traffic.

 - Supershuttle.
 This company drives up to 10 passengers by booking in advance, transfer door to door.
-Costs from $ 23 the first passenger and $ 12 each additional passenger on shared minivan, although there are private cars.
+Costs from $ 22 per passenger on shared minivan, although there are private cars.
 Another similar but more expensive company is Airlink NYC.

 - Rent a car.
 Unless you intend to use the car frequently, this option is very unwise given the complexity of the traffic in New York and the price of the vehicle and tolls.